home-assistant/home-assistant.io/source/_integrations/vesync.markdown

 ha_domain: vesync
 ---

-The `vesync` integration enables you to control Etekcity smart switches and outlets connected to the VeSync App.
+The `vesync` integration enables you to control smart switches and outlets connected to the VeSync App.

 The devices must be added to the VeSync App before this integration can discover them.